ZetCode

 As we can see, the original map has been updated.

-Go function as parameter
+Function as a parameter

 A Go function can be passed to other functions as a parameter.
 Such a function is called a higher-order function.